-An example that clearly describes what we thought was missing is a Hollandaise foam from a siphon that only tastes eggs and acid.
-Unfortunately, it does not work.
+An example that clearly describes what we mean was missing, by the above desciption, is a Hollandaise foam from a siphon that only taste eggs and acid.
+Unfortunately, it doesn't work at all.

 Butter is something that the Danes do incredibly well and the taste by itself is amazing - but what if the package had been given some more heat making the butter browned?
 Maybe that nuttyness had been a flavour beam scale to the highly acidic foam - and it might have saved this serving?

 The sweetness of the tomatoes on the side helped a little, with it's incredible taste.
 A taste not to far from the Epiphany Tomato Knockout at Nestor in San Sebastian!